-It is also possible to pre-encode the actions, in which case Actions will be either a binary() or [binary()].
+For some of our codecs (not binary), it is also possible to pre-encode the actions, in which case Actions will be either a binary() or [binary()].

 The function returns when the reply arrives, when the request timer eventually times out or when the outstanding requests are explicitly cancelled.